savila12/World-Traveled_API/README.md

 1. Mocking up ERD and determining how the tables will relate to one another.
 2. Setting up the Many to Many relationship between **User** and **Country**.
 We always knew we wanted to allow multiple users to visit multiple countries, and a country to be able to be visited by many users.
 There are several different ways to emulate a Many to Many relationship within a relational database and we tried a few different scenarios before deciding on having the **Adventure** class be the link that tied each together.
 In theory, this was straight-forward.
 Getting the code to work in Spring Boot was a different story, which leads me to...
 3. Properly coding the Many to Many relationship in Spring Boot!
 This allowed us to make progress on creating the endpoints for our users.
+4. Implementing security and authentication measures.
-4. Implementing unit/integration tests within the API.
+5. Implementing unit/integration tests within the API.
 This is a still a work in progress, but we were able to implement some @Test methods to test our UserController.